squidfunk/mkdocs-material/docs/plugins/meta.md

       - squidfunk
     ```

--   :material-tag-multiple-outline: &nbsp; __[Built-in tags plugin]__
+-   :material-tag-plus-outline: &nbsp; __[Built-in tags plugin]__

     ---

     The meta plugin makes it possible to ensure that entire subtrees of your
-    project are annotated with specific tags, so they aren't forgotten when
+    project are annotated with specific tags, so they can't be forgotten when
-    adding new pages.
+    adding pages.

     ``` yaml title=".meta.yml"
     tags: